scents of the soul olfactory jewels all natural perfumes

 I did not really choose to become a natural perfumer or to make natural scents.
 It just came to me.

-Initially, I bought indiscriminately the raw materials that the public clamored for without any idea about their real nature: musk, amber, violet, sandal, rose, patchouli, natural, and synthetic.
+Initially, I indiscriminately bought the raw materials the public clamored for, with no idea of their true nature: musk, amber, violet, sandal, rose, patchouli, natural, and synthetic.
 I soon noticed that some of them caused me allergies and severe headaches, and I realized that these were synthetic ones.

-On the other hand, while starting my business from Grasse in 1986, I bought the book Valnet on Aromatherapy and started straight away to use essential oils on myself and my friends.
-Although I focused on selling these pure essences as attars, as they do in the East, I started to experiment and witness their extraordinary healing power.
+On the other hand, when I started my business in Grasse in 1986, I bought the book Valnet on Aromatherapy and started straight away using essential oils on myself and my friends.
+Although I focused on selling these pure essences as attars, as they do in the East, I began experimenting and witnessing their extraordinary healing power.

 I realized that synthetic perfumery materials made me ill and that natural essences would heal me.
 I soon came to perceive their superior beauty as well.
 Unlike synthetic chemical materials, life was in them.
 They had wholeness, cohesion, and the power to arouse positive emotions.